Our Club motto is “We Drive Excitement” and to us the word “Motorsport” does not only mean car racing, it means “driving excitement”!

 No Speed Limit Drive Days

-These days are focused on drivers having a fun day with their HSV’s, driving on the track as fast as they want with absolutely no speed limit.
+These days are focused on drivers having a fun day with their HSV’s, driving on the new Pheasant Wood Circuit at Marulan NSW (previously MDTC) as fast as they want with absolutely no speed limit.
 This is a great way to experience the capabilities of your HSV in a controlled, legal environment in which the safety of you and your car is paramount.

-Licence Fee: $40.00 driver/passenger (valid for 12 months) if not a current holder of a competition licence.
+Licence Fee: $50.00 driver/passenger (valid for 12 months) if not a current holder of a competition licence.
 (CAMS Level 2S Licence accepted).
-Please note you must bring your valid competition licence with you when attending or you will be required to purchase a MDTC Track Licence.
+Please note you must bring your valid competition licence with you when attending or you will be required to purchase a Pheasant Wood Circuit Track Licence.
 All competition licences must be sighted at sign-on.

 Clothing required: Long Trousers, Long Sleeved Shirt or Jumper, Helmet.